pydantic/logfire-helm-chart/charts/logfire/README.md

 You would have to manually (or via IaC, etc.) create `my-github-secret`.
 This allows you to avoid putting any secrets into a `values.yaml` file.

-#### Image pull secrets

-Remember to add the image pull secrets to dex's service account `logfire-dex` if you're not using `imagePullSecrets`.

-We recommend you set secrets as Kubernetes secrets and reference them in the `values.yaml` file instead of hardcoding secrets which is more likely to be exposed and harder to rotate.

 ### Object Storage